 If you want to empower your employees, give them more responsibility – this will not only engage them, but will also contribute towards their professional development.

-- Encourage employees to volunteer in different community service/CSR projects.
+- Encourage employees to volunteer in different community /CSR projects.

 - Allow employees to participate in projects of their choice.

-- Consider particular challenges a company is facing, and have specific employees analyze them for solutions.
+- Consider particular challenges a is facing, and have specific employees analyze them for solutions.

 Remember – you don’t want to overburden your employees with more responsibility than they can handle.
 With the right balance, you can increase workplace-morale and satisfaction.